causalityloop/theta_gn_containerized/README.md

 There are three (3) installation options to choose from:

 1. Docker command line - quick and easy to run
 2. Docker-compose - a cleaner approach as you can manage the configuration via a yaml file
 3. Kubernetes Deployment - if you are already running a Kubernetes cluster and have a need/want to have the Guardian Node always running - 100% ...this is the path for you

 <a name="images"></a>First to note, I do not provide any docker images.
 This is crypto and there is an element of trust when you are downloading software from an unknown.
 I wouldn't do it - and neither should you.

 More to the above, since I am not providing an already built image - we will just build it ourselves.
 Fortunately, building this is super easy and the source code/instructions of what is being built is for all to see and review.

 ### Prerequisites

-Refer to [`prerequisites.md`](prerequisites.md) to install any dependencies for the type of installation you are interested in.
+* Refer to [`prerequisites.md`](prerequisites.md) to install any dependencies for the type of installation you are interested in
+* If you are interested in **migrating** an existing Theta Guardian Node (ie. Linux GUI version), start [here](migrate_existing_guardian_node.md)

 So, let's start...
 <br/><br/>

 ## Option 1 - Docker command line

 <br/>
 Create a password that will be used to decrypt your private key for your Guardian node.
 <br/><br/>